Select Page

 She takes inspiration from using differing mediums, listening to songwriters, and contemplating memories and emotional and spiritual truths.

 In the past few years, she was introduced to cold wax medium and subsequently to encaustic, which changed the direction of her art to include more embedded found objects and gold leaf.
-Whether primarily oil, encaustic or acrylic, her mixed media works include a balance of drawing, painting and scraping, combining both representational and abstract elements.
+Whether primarily oil, encaustic or acrylic, her mixed media works include a balance of drawing, painting and scraping, and combines both representational and abstract elements.

 Get In Touch